-The German-British soprano Claire Elizabeth Craig was born in Ulm, Germany and began her formal studies with Maria de Francesca-Cavazza at the University for Music and Drama Munich.
+The German-British soprano Claire Elizabeth Craig was born in Ulm, Germany and was a pre-college singing student of Maria de Francesca-Cavazza at the University of Music and Drama, Munich.

-In March 2016 Claire was the first to perform the newly rediscovered Mozart song “Per la Ricuperata Salute di Ofelia KV 477a” accompanied by Florian Birsak on Mozart’s original fortepiano.
-This piece was recorded by DECCA for the New Complete Edition “Mozart 225” which was released a few months later.
+In 2016 Claire was the first to perform the newly rediscovered Mozart song “Per la Ricuperata Salute di Ofelia” KV 477a (accompanied by Florian Birsak on Mozart’s original fortepiano) and recorded it with DECCA for the New Complete Edition “Mozart 225”.

-In November 2018 Claire won a Special Prize at the International Anton Rubinstein Competition in Düsseldorf, Germany.
+In November 2018 Claire received a Special Prize at the International Anton Rubinstein Competition in Düsseldorf, Germany.